 This post may contain affiliate links.
 This means if you click on the link, we may receive a small commission if you purchase through the link.
 We partner with brands we know and love and use and it helps keep the blog going!

-- Prepare the grill for two-zone cooking targeting 400 degrees F.
+- Prepare Grill: Prepare grill for two-zone grilling targeting 400 degrees Fahrenheit in the cooking chamber.

-- In a small bowl combine the beef seasoning and corn starch.
-Place the wings in a 1-gallon plastic baggie, then pour the dry rub mix into the baggie.
-Seal and shake vigorously.
-They are now ready to grill.
+- Season Wings: In a small bowl combine seasoning and corn starch.
+Place wings into the plastic baggie and then pour the seasoning mixture in.
+Seal the bag and shake to coat the wings.

-- Place the seasoned wings on the indirect side of the grill.
+- Grill Indirect: Place the seasoned wings on the indirect side of the grill.
 Cover the grill and grill wings for 15 minutes.
 Then flip the wings and grill an additional 15 minutes.

-- Place the warm wings in a large bowl.
-Pour the warm sauce in the bowl and then toss them together to coat the wings.
-Place on a plate and serve with your favorite dipping sauce.
+- Finish: Place the wings in a large bowl and pour the warm sauce over the wings.
+Toss to combine, then plate and serve with you favorite dipping sauce.